ryansupak-avanade-001/osdu-dataset/README.md

 ### GCP

-All documentation for the GCP implementation of `os-dataset` lives [here](./provider/dataset-gcp/README.md)
+All documentation for the GCP implementation of `os-dataset` can be found [here](./provider/dataset-gcp/README.md)

 ## Running integration tests